bohnelang/systemd-ezproxy-service/Readme.md

 # EZProxy service file for systemd start/stop
 ## ezproxy.service

-My installation of EZProxy is in the directory /usr/local/ezproxy/ and I link the latest ezproxy version ezproxy -> ezproxy.6_5_2.bin
+My installation of EZProxy is in the directory /usr/local/ezproxy/ and I link the latest ezproxy version like this: ezproxy -> ezproxy.6_5_2.bin

-I use Ubuntu Linux 18 LTS.
+I am using Ubuntu Linux 18 LTS.

 ### Installation: